jnozzi/cocoadev.com/markdown/PutMallocedBlocksInAutoreleasePool.md

 ----

 There's no need to write a custom class for this.
-General/NSData can do it, by using     -initWithBytesNoCopy:length:freeWhenDone:.
+NSData can do it, by using     -initWithBytesNoCopy:length:freeWhenDone:.

 ----